 Ever wondered how many unique website domains are registered out there?
-Well a visit to domaintools.com reveals that at the time of writing this article, the active number of “.com” domains alone is almost 80 million.
+At the time of writing this article, the active number of “.com” domains alone is almost 80 million.
 By contrast the number of “.jp” domains finally passed the 1 million mark in 2008.
 With such a huge disparity you might well ask “why bother with anything other than the industry standard ‘.com’ domain name extension”?
 In this article we are going to look at whether you need a Japanese domain name and what your options are.

 Can’t I just use “.com”?

 If your target audience is truly a global one then there probably isn’t any need to look at the alternatives.
 Many successful Japanese companies choose to operate with a “.com” domain.
 However, if you are specifically targeting customers in Japan you should at least consider the advantages a local domain name extension will give your site in Japanese language search rankings.
 Most SEO experts will agree that Yahoo Japan and Google Japan give extra search engine result weighting to “Japanese” websites since these sites are more likely to carry content relevant for their users.
 So for this purpose a search engine will look at the domain name extension of websites in its search index.

 Before going further, lets look at what local Japanese domain name options are available.
 Prior to Jan 1st, 2001 the standard Japanese domain extension was “.co.jp”.
 These are still used by a large number of companies but there are some important bureaucratic obstacles that make this option less attractive.
 Firstly, it is available only to a locally registered business entity and you will need to provide documentary proof of the fact.
 Secondly, you are limited to only one domain per business.
 So for example if you registered “abc.co.jp” and then later decided to you would also like to add “xyz.co.jp” you are stuck.